 If you’re prone to getting car sick, or sick on a plane, you might have a better idea of why your dog feels so anxious.
 Dogs can be prone to the same things.
 So, it’s not always fair for us to assume they’ll be ‘fine’ with travel.
 Nerves pop up for a variety of different reasons.
 Identifying those reasons is the first step in alleviating your dog’s stress.

 Before you can soothe your dog’s nerves, however, you have to know how to differentiate between excitement and worry.
 Keep in mind that traveling on a plane, and travel in a car can be very different experiences for your pet.
 They may react calmly toward one, but show concern toward another.
 However, the symptoms of anxious behavior should remain relatively consistent, no matter what.
 If a dog is uneasy, they’ll let you know one way or another.
 With that in mind, knowing possible symptoms of stress can be a huge benefit.

-If you’re getting ready to hit the road (or the skies) with your pet, be aware of the following symptoms.
+If you’re getting ready to hit the road or the skies, be aware of the following symptoms.
 If your dog is showing signs of more than one, there’s a good chance they’re nerves are taking hold.
 Be aware of when these behaviors start, and especially if they intensify on your travels.
-While most of them simply add extra stress, there are a few that can actually be harmful for your dog.
+While most of them simply add extra stress, there are a few that can be harmful to your dog.